YaroslavShilov/webpack/README.md

 [//]: # (c.
 Implement creating optimized SVG sprites by using svg-chunk-webpack-plugin or equivalent)

 [//]: # (d.
+Implement img convertor jpg/png to webp)

+[//]: # (e.
 Implement tree shaking to remove unused code.)

 Performance Optimization:

 [//]: # (a.
 Set up performance budgets to prevent assets from growing too large.)

-[//]: # (b.
-Implement caching strategies for assets in the production build.)
+b.
+Implement caching strategies for assets in the production build.

 ### Advanced Configuration:

 [//]: # (a.
 Create environment-specific configuration files &#40;e.g., .env.development and .env.production&#41; and use dotenv-webpack to load environment variables.)

-[//]: # (b.
-Implement code splitting based on routes using react-loadable or a similar library if you are using React.)
+b.
+Implement code splitting based on routes using react-loadable or a similar library if you are using React.

 ### Webpack Dev Server: